 Learn to optimize your costs from a consolidated set of resources available to you in one place to help you take control over your spending needs.
 Learn more by visiting Cost Optimization.

-Global energy management leader uses Azure Cost Management to monitor cloud costs
+Global energy management leader uses Azure Cost Management and Billing to monitor cloud costs

 Learn how to manage and optimize your Azure costs with our guided learning modules